Celebration Day: Other versions

 A live version of the song from the band's 1973 U.S. tour was recorded and included on their concert soundtrack The Song Remains the Same.
 The album's accompanying film of the same name, released in 1976, did not include a live video of "Celebration Day".
 However, when the album and the film were reissued in 2007 (the latter in DVD format), both featured the song.
 This reissued version is slightly different from the one that was included on the 1976 album, in particular featuring a different guitar solo.

 Page performed "Celebration Day" on his tour with the Black Crowes in 1999, and another version performed by them can be found on the album Live at the Greek.

 Reception

 In a contemporary review of Led Zeppelin III, Lester Bangs of Rolling Stone described "Celebration Day", along with "Out on the Tiles", as "production-line Zep churners that no fan could fault and no one else could even hear without an effort."

+Personnel

+According to Jean-Michel Guesdon and Philippe Margotin: